 UNIT 3 – ADAPTING HOOP MOVES TO GROUNDED HOOP

-Unit 3 is where we will teach you how to analyse your current aerial hoop syllabus to consider which moves can transfer over into grounded hoop by following our 12-stage assessment.
+Unit 3 is where we will teach you how to analyse your current aerial hoop syllabus to consider which moves can transfer over into grounded hoop by following our 12-stage strategy.

 UNIT 4 – GROUNDED HOOP CLASS PLANNING